prachi-kCoder/MindBloom-Neuro/README.md

-# Welcome to your Lovable project
+# MINDBLOOM : Empower children with mental disorders and enable them to master their skills with their special abilities

 ## Project info